ChandimaHerath/pos-webapp-front-end-with-Axios/readme.md

-# Web App Front End using adminLTE and Fetch
+# Web App Front End using adminLTE and Axios

 ## Version
 1.0.0